JoseJX/analogue-pocket-patches/README.md

 This patch converts `Hot Wheels - Stunt Track Driver (U,E)` to the `.pocket` format.

+This patch was updated to fix a graphical corruption and a freeze.
+(2022/05/25)

 ROM MD5: `9a908fd85216b1b3a994ec75d2cf9318`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/HotWheels.ips).